orels1/orels1-Unity-Scripts/README.md

     - Usage
         - Right click in your hierarchy -> 3D Object -> Image As Plane
         - Window / orels1 / Image As Plane
-- ReloadLastBuild: looks up the last built scene and makes the clients reload it (requires latest 2019 VRCSdk and [following the docs](https://docs.vrchat.com/v2021.3.2/docs/using-build-test#build--relaunch))
+- **ReloadLastBuild**: looks up the last built scene and makes the clients reload it (requires latest 2019 VRCSdk and [following the docs](https://docs.vrchat.com/v2021.3.2/docs/using-build-test#build--relaunch))
     - Features
         - Discovers the last built scene and Updates its modification time to force clients to relaunch the world
     - Usage